lhl/gpt-oss-amd/WORKING.md

 Summary
 - Build: Successful on gfx1151 with WMMA enabled; getp re-enabled for gfx11.
 - Implemented: WMMA-based GEMMs for logits, QKV, O, Router (using rocWMMA).
 MFMA kept for gfx9x.
-- Attention: Port in progress.
-For gfx11, MFMA ops are replaced by a scalar BF16 fallback inside the FA2 kernel to enable functional execution while WMMA attention is implemented (correctness-first; slower).
+- Attention: WMMA attention implemented on gfx11 (rocWMMA fragments for Q·K^T and scores·V); MFMA path retained for gfx9x.
+Scalar fallback removed when WMMA is enabled.
 - MoE: gfx11-safe fallback implemented (replaces MFMA inner loops with scalar BF16 accumulates) for MLP1/MLP2; functional on gfx11.
 - Tests: Added fast unit tests for WMMA GEMMs (logits/QKV/O/Router) with optional timeout; all pass within ~15s on gfx1151.